easysoftware/developer-portal-devs/docs/Release guides/How-to-contribute.md

 If you want your merge request review as soon as possible, follow these rules:
 - For that follow the same naming convention as used for branches - `features/ISSUE_ID-your_feature_in_a_few_words`.
 If there is no linked task, describe it in more detail in the description since this comes handy for QA department.
 - Always consider using labels to describe the overall state of your task - labels like `Important` will be prioritized over `WIP` ones.
-- Assign the merge request to Merge Request Pool or your Team.
+- Important is assign __reviewer__ of the merge request to Merge Request Pool or your Team.
 - Make sure that CI tests have successfully passed.
 - Everything has been tested by QA.
 - Code has passed the code style requirements either for [BE](https://easysoftware.stoplight.io/docs/developer-portal-devs/531d6751e881d-backend-code-styles) or [FE](https://easysoftware.stoplight.io/docs/developer-portal-devs/ZG9jOjM5NzgxNzUz-frontend-code-style).